kdmukai/bitcoin_resources/README.md

 [BlockFi credit card](https://blockfi.com/credit-card-waitlist/?r=6ZA0l): Zero fees, 1.5% btc rewards on all purchases.
 Bitcoin rewards automatically earn interest at BlockFi's variable monthly rate (5% APY as of May 2021).

-### Bleeding Edge
-Strike from Jack Mallers: Looks like a simple Cash App clone but is deeply integrated into the bitcoin and Lightning Network under the hood.
-Like Cash App you link your bank account and can instantly send USD to anyone else with Strike.
-But you can also pay a Lightning invoice without ever converting your USD.
-You can also send USD to a bitcoin address (even your own--think of it as an instant buy from your bank account to your bitcoin wallet); Strike converts your USD to bitcoin automatically.
-But you do pay the bitcoin network/miners' fee for the transaction.

 ## What about Ethereum and the other altcoins?
 see: [Discussion of altcoins](altcoins.md)